FOREX-Yen surges as Trump's Mexico threat fuels recession fears

 Clarida’s comments that he was open to a rate cut if the U.S. economy dims, coming on top of the tariff worries, pushed U.S. Treasury yields to their lowest levels since September 2017, further eroding the interest rate advantage between U.S. yields and other government debt.

+He said the Swiss Franc had also picked up a bit of a bid, and indeed, the currency was up 0.34% at $1.00425.

+It was a painful session for the riskier currencies anyway, and in the midst of all the worries around Brexit, sterling is set for its worst monthly loss against the single currency in two years.

-The Chinese yuan is set for its worst month since July last year and was heading towards the crucial 7 per dollar figure.
-It was at 6.9290 per dollar on Friday.
+The Chinese yuan, meanwhile, is set for its worst month since July last year and was heading towards the crucial seven per dollar figure.
+It was at 6.9290 per dollar on Friday .